 38. Using the default username and password should be avoided

-It is better to change your default username and always try to keep a different username.
-The password should be secure containing a variety of different symbols, letters, and numbers.
+It is advisable to modify your default username and consistently use a unique one.
+Ensure that your password is strong, incorporating a mix of symbols, letters, and numbers.

 39. Not testing site features